RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	TLS	is	now	the	default	standard	encryption	and secure	model	for	most	network	communications,	but	especially	for web	and	web	services.
 It	has	several	methods	for	both	securing	and ensuring	the	authentication	of	data-in-transit	communications.

-### Question # 38 - You	are	reviewing	literature	from	a	cloud	service	provider	and	its	mainpitch	to	you	involves	its	offerings	for	a	“fully	installed	and	implemented application	hosting	and	deployment	framework.”
+### [important] Question # 38 - You	are	reviewing	literature	from	a	cloud	service	provider	and	its	main pitch	to	you	involves	its	offerings	for	a	“fully	installed	and	implemented application	hosting	and	deployment	framework.”
 Based	on	your understanding	of	cloud	features,	which	storage	types	are	you	expecting	to see	offered	with	this	solution?
 A.	Volume	and	object
 B.	Structured	and	unstructured
 C.	Container	and	object
 D.	Volume	and	structured
 Answer: B.

-The	phrase	“fully	installed	and	implemented	application	hosting and	deployment	framework”	describes	the	Platform	as	a	Service (PaaS)	cloud	service	category.
-With	that	in	mind,	the	applicable storage	types	are	structured	and	unstructured.
+**The	phrase	“fully	installed	and	implemented	application	hosting and	deployment	framework”	describes	the	Platform	as	a	Service (PaaS)	cloud	service	category.
+With	that	in	mind,	the	applicable storage	types	are	structured	and	unstructured.**

 A	is	incorrect	because	volume	and	object	are	applicable	to Infrastructure	as	a	Service	(IaaS).
 They	are	not	storage	types	used with	PaaS,	which	is	what	the	question	asks	for.